LovePelmeni/MultiEngine/docs/FUSION.md

-# Fusion strategies in MultiEngine
+# Multimodal data fusion in MultiEngine

 Fusion is undoubtedly the most critical component, requiring thorough and well elaborated design.
 It should accurately reflect data and combine